mihai2000q/ConsiliumTempus-be/docs/api/Api.ProjectSprint.md

 #### Get Collection Project Sprint Request

-Sends the project id as a query parameter.
+Sends the following as query parameters:

-- **projectId** is used to specify the project that the sprint is part of
+- **projectId** is used to specify the project that the sprints are part of
 - **search** is used to filter the sprints dynamically by their properties
 - **fromThisYear** to get sprints only from this year (or if there are none, get one from last year)